Wallflower is a little flower with an endearing scent that is a must-have in perennial flower beds for its colors as much as for its unique shape.

 Regarding any wallflower seeds you may want to sow, simply sow in a nursery starting from the month of March and transfer to the ground during the month of May.

-Summer wallflower, for its part, is sown in February-March in a sheltered place and transferred to the growing bed in May for it to bloom in summer.
+Summer wallflower, for its part, requires sowing in February-March in a sheltered place.
+After that, you can transfer it to the growing bed in May for it to bloom in summer.

 But you can also sow directly in the ground, especially ravenelle wallflower, once any risk of frost is set aside, from May to July.

-- In soil that has been broken down by couple strokes of the spade, broadcast seeds.
+- First of all, break the soil up with a couple strokes of the spade, and then broadcast seeds.

 - Water regularly until seeds sprout and then as soon as the soil is dry.